 * Tracksuit pants may be worn.

-Fencers may wear shorts during warm-up and footwork sessions; however, they must change into tracksuit pants during bladework and bouting sessions, and individual coaching lessons.
-Shorts and long socks are not acceptable.
+Fencers may wear shorts during warm-up and footwork sessions; however, foilists and epeeists must wear long pants during bladework and bouting sessions, and individual coaching lessons.
+Sabreurs are able to wear shorts and accept the risk that they may be hit below the waist from time-to-time.

 The club provides equipment rated at 350N.
 For reasons of hygiene, the club does not provide breeches and socks.
 Fencers are encouraged to purchase their own equipment after their first year of fencing.
 This allows the club to provide sufficient equipment to beginners' course participants and new fencers.
 If you have any questions about purchasing your own equipment, please see a member of the committee.